-The Penn Wharton Public Policy Initiative launched the Public Policy Research Scholars (PPRS) program to be an interdisciplinary and intensive certificate program intended for students with a background in Economics who want to explore the impact of U.S. public policy on the domestic economy.
+The Wharton Public Policy Initiative launched the Public Policy Research Scholars (PPRS) program to be an interdisciplinary and intensive certificate program intended for students with a background in Economics who want to explore the impact of U.S. public policy on the domestic economy.

 What are the goals of the PPRS program?

 PPRS aims to create a small but cohesive community of students who want to develop research skills for studying public policy as it relates to business and the economy.

 What skills will students develop through the program?

 PPRS has been designed to foster the following: